We walk with people through counseling and education to find hope and healing, and to live a fulfilling life.

 - Conflict transformation and strategic planning services for congregations, nonprofits and businesses

-The Center serves more than 5,800 individuals annually (including 645 children in 2017) through 31 licensed clinicians.
+The Center serves more than 4,000 individuals annually (including 700 children and teens plus their families in 2019) though counseling and education through 30 licensed clinicians.
 Populations served include children, adolescents, adults, couples, families, clergy, teachers, police officers, LGBTQ people, veterans, survivors of trauma, families of addicted loved ones, and anyone who needs quality counseling.

 Dawn’s Story – a child’s perspective of trauma: